Calibrate your 3D printer to print parts to fit

-Temperature will affect flow rate and, therefore, the realized line width.
+Temperature will affect the actual amount of the extruded plastics and, therefore, the realized line width.
 Though it is not necessary, I strongly recommend you to figure out the strongest bonding temperature initially, see thingiverse.com/thing:35088 .
 You really need every bit of available bonding strength for printing large ABS objects.

 If you are using ReplicatorG, please disable its user interface *"Use Print-O-Matic"*.
 This *named-funny-UI* is just to override some Skeinforge variables without your notice.
 It is easier to calibrate your 3D printer to fit without this *named-funny-UI* .
 You can do it by unchecking the checkbox *"Use Print-O-Matic (stepper extruder only)"* in the *"Generate Gode"* window (See thingiverse-production.s3.amazonaws.com/assets/95/f2/da/5d/af/disable_replicator_setting.png ).
-If you insist to use the user interface *"Use Print-O-Matic"*, you can adjust *"Dimension/Filament Packing Density (ratio)"* for the line width calibration, instead of adjusting *Speed/Flow Rate Setting (float)*; and you don't have to change *Carve/Edge Width over Height (ratio)* and *Inset/Infill Width over Thickness (ratio)*.
+If you insist to use the user interface *"Use Print-O-Matic"*, you won't be able to adjust *the infill width* such that you would end up with a fragile printout (See *Section Calibrate infill*).

 Here is the list of necessary variables for this calibration to work,

 - *Carve/Extra Decimal Places (float)* : change to 5

 - *Carve/Edge Width over Height (ratio)* : nozzle diameter/layer height

 - *Inset/Infill Width over Thickness (ratio)* : nozzle diameter/layer height (initially)